-This morning my dog's desire to hang with me superseded her fear of the vacuum cleaner.
+This morning, Hannah Banana's desire to hang with me superseded her fear of the vacuum cleaner.
 Where I walked, she followed and patiently waited for me as I attempted to remove all evidence of boy-dirt and shedding dogs.

 Has your belief in the goodness of God superseded your fear of facing something painful?
 If it has, you're on a great path!
 Like Hannah, you're willingness to follow does not go unseen.
 And God is pleased with your willingness to remain by His side at all costs.